nipreps/GOVERNANCE/org-docs/PROJECT-CHARTER.md

 In the absence of higher-priority scientific publications, the appropriate Zenodo entry should be cited when referencing the Project.
 Metadata submitted to the Zenodo repository is contained in the `/.zenodo.json` file at the root of the Project repository.
-Before every new release, the metadata containing the authors and contributors of the Project must be updated running `python .maint/update_authors.py zenodo` from the root of the repository, on the appropriate release branch.
+Before every new release, the metadata containing the authors and contributors of the Project must be updated by running `python .maint/update_authors.py zenodo` from the root of the repository, on the appropriate release branch.

 ### 4.3.
 Scientific publication

-Anyone listed as a Maintainer or a Contributor is invited to prepare and submit manuscript to journals as first author.
+Anyone listed as a Maintainer or a Contributor is invited to prepare and submit manuscripts to journals as first author.
 To compose the author list, all the Maintainers of the Project MUST be included and notified; and all the Contributors MUST be invited to participate.
 First authorship(s) is (are) reserved for the authors that originated and kept the initiative of submission and wrote the manuscript.
-Finally Principal Investigators are appended to the end of the author's list.
+Finally, Principal Investigators are appended to the end of the author's list.

 To generate the ordering of your paper, please run `python .maint/update_authors.py publication` from the root of the repository, on the up-to-date upstream/master branch (or the appropriate tag this publication is based off).
 Then, please modify this list and place your name first.